Welcome to today's edition of the Rush 24-7 podcast.

 Who is she to define correctness?

-They want to deny my First Amendment right to me while bringing in terrorist suspects, prisoners of war, if you will, get and grant them access to the U.S. legal system as though they're citizens.
+They want to deny my First Amendment right to me while bringing in terrorist suspects, prisoners of war, if you will, and grant them access to the U.S. legal system as though they're citizens.

 But who was shocked by this?

-Is there anybody in America who was shocked to learn that the supposed unbiased reporters give to the Democrats more than the GI GOP by nine to one?
+Is there anybody in America who was shocked to learn that the supposed unbiased reporters give to the Democrats more than the GOP by nine to one?

-Uh you know, the the uh the idea that the that there's no bias on the left and that the mainstream drive-by media is just what is, and that's natural and normal, uh, is something that they've been trying to maintain for the longest, and but we all know that's a lie.
+You know, the idea that there's no bias on the left and that the mainstream drive-by media is just what is and that's natural and normal is something that they've been trying to maintain for the longest time.

-We all know what the drive-by media is, and we all know they're allied with the Democrat Party, and we all know that they're they're frustrated too.
+We all know they're allied with the Democrat Party and we all know that they're frustrated too.

-Their circulation and newspaper circulation is down, their advertising revenue is down.
+Their circulation and newspaper circulation is down.

-Um they're being harmed.
+They're being harmed.

 Their monopoly is over.